This word expresses direction or position. It's about the relationship between things.

 Why does it have a 'w' in the middle?
 Because the 'w' used to be pronounced.

-The word used to be said, as it still is in Scotland, as 'twa'.
+The word used to be said, 'twa.'
+It still is in Scotland.
 Think of 'twin' which means 'double'.
 It's from the Old English twinn, which meant 'double' or 'two'.

 So, if you don't know whether you should use 'two', ask yourself if you mean the number two, or something twinned or doubled.